 Ikebana is the Japanese art of flower arrangement.
 Ikebana is a more disciplined form of art that brings together humanity and nature.
-Normal floral arrangement is intended to bring together multicolored arrangements, whereas ikebana emphasizes other parts of the flowers, particularly the stems and leaves.
+The normal floral arrangement is intended to bring together multicolored arrangements, whereas ikebana emphasizes other parts of the flowers, particularly the stems and leaves.
 It draws more emphasis to the form, line, and shape of the flowers being used.

 The intention of the artist is seen in the arrangement: the combinations of color, shapes, and lines.
 Ikebana also emphasizes minimalism in the arrangement.
 It could be just a few blooms, but many more stems and leaves.
 Normally, they are arranged between three points or twigs that represent either heaven, earth, and man or sun, earth, and moon.
 The container is another large part of ikebana, thus a lot of different pottery is used.